ashish6659/Projects-Details/SMS-Lucknow/Screenshot/sms.md

-<h3 align="center"> Introducing to IPL Live Score App </h3>
+<h3 align="center"> Introducing to SMS Lucknow College App </h3>

 <p  align="center">

-  IPL Live Score App is an Android Application whic allows user to enjoy the thrill of IPL with its Ball-by-Ball Commentary.This App Contains the Upcomming Fixtures and Results of Recent Matches.
-Live Scores with Full Commenatary, Full Scorecard, Overs details, Players details all are available in this App.
-Players Stats of differents Seasons are also available in the app.
-The List of All Previous Archieve IPL Seasons are also Included in the App.
+  SMS Lucknow (Android App) is an Official Android Application of School of Management Sciences, Lucknow .
+This Application is developed in order to update Faculty, Staff members, and Students Aware of the In-campus Notifications, Events, Functions, Activities and Notices related Information in the Real Time.
+We Update Students By Sending Notifications for Each Posts and Notices.

  <h3 align="center"> Technology used: </h3></p>
-<p  align="center">Java, XML, android studio and Secret Api's.
+<p  align="center">Java, XML, Google Firebase, Google Cloud functions, Android studio.

-</br>1) Build this Proiect on my Free time.
+</br>1) This is my first Android App.
-</br> 2) This project was built using Java, XML, android studio and Secret Api's.
+</br> 2) This project was built using Java, XML, android studio, Google Firebase and Google Cloud functions.
-</br> 3) Ball-by-Ball Commentary
+</br> 3) Get College related latest information.
-</br> 4) All IPL Seasons Included
+</br> 4) There is a News Feed that contains Campus Activities/Events.
-</br> 5) Players Details Season-Wise
+</br> 5) Get Push-Notification of every Notice.

 </p>